-- 5. Even Start refers to a federally funded Even Start Family Literacy Program and must be at the prekindergarten level - 6.
+- 5. Even Start refers to a federally funded Even Start Family Literacy Program and must be at the prekindergarten level. - 6.
 Extension of categorical eligibility means that all children in a household with at least one child or household member who receives benefits from Assistance Programs are considered categorically eligible for free meals.
 Any one child's or household member's receipt of benefits under Assistance Programs extends free school meal eligibility to all children who are members of the household. - 7.
-Foster child means a child whose care and placement is the responsibility of an agency that administers a state plan under Part B or E of Title IV of the Social Security Act or a foster child who a court has placed with a caretaker household.
-These provisions only apply to children formally placed in foster care by a state child welfare agency or a court.
-They do not apply to informal arrangements such as caretaker arrangements or permanent guardianship placements that may exist outside of or as a result of state- or court-based systems.
-Whether placed by the state child welfare agency or a court, in order for a child to be considered categorically eligible for free meals, the state must retain legal custody of the child. - 8.
+Foster child means an individual who is placed by an authorized placement agency or by judgment, decree, or other order of any court of competent jurisdiction and is distinct from a child of the household.
+As such, any child formally placed by a state child welfare agency or court with a caretaker household is included in this provision.
+Children formally placed in kinship care by a child welfare agency or a court also are included.
+Children informally placed in kinship care or with families who assume guardianship responsibilities that exist outside of state- or court-based systems are not included.
+While adopted children are placed by an authorized placement agency or by court order, children placed for legal adoption are thereafter considered the child of the adopting parent(s) and treated the same as a child of such parents by blood.
+As such, adopted children are not covered by this provision. - 8.
 Free Meal is a meal served in the NSLP or SBP to a child eligible for such benefits under 7 CFR Part 245.
 Neither the child nor any member of the household pays or is required to work in the school or in the school's food service to receive a free meal. - 9.
 Free Milk is milk served in the SMP to a child eligible for free milk under 7 CFR Part 245.
 Neither the child nor any member of the household pays or is required to work in the school or in the school's food service to receive free milk. - 10.
 Head Start refers to the federal Head Start program and any state-funded prekindergarten classes using identical or more stringent eligibility criteria than the federal Head Start program. - 11.
 Household means a group of related or nonrelated individuals who are living as one economic unit.
 The term family has the same definition.
 These definitions are found in 7 CFR 245.2. - 12.
 Income-Eligibility Guidelines(IEGs) are the household-size and income levels prescribed annually by the Secretary of Agriculture for determining eligibility for free and reduced-price meals and for free milk.
 The free guidelines are at or below 130 percent of the federal poverty guidelines and the reduced-price guidelines are between 130 percent and at or below 185 percent of the federal poverty guidelines.